Rododendrynas/lottery-home-front/README.md

 > The main axis of this project - lottery games: Dice game, Ping Pong game.
 Other functionalities around them: registration/login with authorization and a simple account management.

+> Dice game: 'roll' a dice three times.
+Numbers from 1 to 6 are possible.
+You winn if all three dices show the same numbers.

+> Ping Pong game: enter five your own numbers, click a button and the app will generate 5 random numbers for you.
+Numbers from 1 to 45 are possible.
+You winn if at least one match exists.

 ## Install

 ```sh